Menu

 Harvey Griffths, Non-Executive Director

-Picture of Harvey Griffths, Non-Executive DirectorHarvey Griffiths was appointed to the board in January 2022.
+Harvey Griffths, Non-Executive DirectorHarvey Griffiths was appointed to the board in January 2022.
 He is the chief executive of Horizon, an institutional investment firm in social, affordable and market rent housing.

 Harvey brings over 25 years' public sector investment, management and operations experience to the trust and has many years' experience of successful start-ups, new business creation, origination and acquisitions.